autumnai/leaf/README.md

 README.md][leaf-examples].

 Leaf comes with an examples directory as well, which features popular neural networks (e.g. Alexnet, Overfeat, VGG).
-To run them on your machine, just follow the install guide, clone this repoistory and then run
+To run them on your machine, follow the installation guide, clone this repository and then run

 ```bash
 # The examples currently require CUDA support.